MuhammadShoaibKalim/DBMS/SQL.md

 |       2       |  75000.00  |
 |       3       |  90000.00  |
 ```
-# 06. Check, Unique and Default constraints in Table
+# 06. Check, Unique and Default constraints in SQL

 **49. Check Constraint**
 ```